keshavkd/soccer-results-assignment/README.md

 # Soccer Results - Take Home Assignment

-Script that reads a listing of game results for a soccer league and prints the top teams at the end of each matchday.
+Script to parse a soccer results file, get the scores and return the top 3 teams with the highest scores at the end of each match day.

 ## Installation